3scale-labs/porta-dev-tools/porxy/README.md

 # Porxy
-Porxy is a porksy proxy of [porta](https://github.com/3scale/porta), a shitty solution to mediate the commnunication between [3scale/APIcast](https://github.com/3scale/APIcast), running in a docker, and [3scale/porta](https://github.com/3scale/porta), running in local environment.
+Porxy is a porksy proxy of [porta](https://github.com/3scale/porta), a shitty solution to mediate the commnunication between [3scale/APIcast](https://github.com/3scale/APIcast), running in a podman, and [3scale/porta](https://github.com/3scale/porta), running in local environment.

 This is extrictly for development purposes and cannot be considered a replacement for Red Hat's official recommendations to work with 3scale.

 ## Requirements
 Porxy assumes you can run 3scale/porta locally with whatever DBMS currently supported (MySQL, PostgreSQL, Oracle).
 See [installation instructions](https://github.com/3scale/porta/blob/master/INSTALL.md) for help.

-You should also have Docker running in your environment.
+You should also have Podman running in your environment.

 A Redis instance is expected to be running locally and attending to port 6379, as well as a DNS resolver capable of handling wildcard domains, such as dnsmasq.